PMildenb/SteppedPower/README.md

-Calculation of Power in Stepped Wedge Designs
+Calculation of Power in Stepped Wedge Designs for various covariance matrices.